cvc5/cvc5/docs/theories/separation-logic.rst

 .. note::

-  Given a separation logic input, the sorts ``Loc`` and ``Data`` are inferred by cvc5, and must be consistent across all predicates occurring in an input. cvc5 does not accept an input such as:
+  Given a separation logic input, the sorts :math:`Loc` and :math:`Data` are inferred by cvc5, and must be consistent across all predicates occurring in an input. cvc5 does not accept an input such as:

   .. code:: smtlib